Adigo10/stock_market_sentiment_analyzer/README.md

-# Stock Market Sentiment Analyzer
+# Stock Market Sentiment Analyzer - Tanmay branch

 ## Overview
 A tool for analyzing market sentiment from various data sources to assist with stock market insights.